Webners1/OStrike/packages/zen-bull-netting/docs/src/src/ZenBullNetting.sol/contract.ZenBullNetting.md

 ### ethBalance
-*ETH amount to deposit for an address*
+*BCH amount to deposit for an address*

 ```solidity